Evergreen5 min read

 python3 /opt/homebrew/Caskroom/miniconda/base/share/jupyter/kernels/python3

-Remove a Kernel
+Remove a Kernelcopied

 Run jupyter kernelspec remove <kernel-name>